-Ezra — an 8-week vocational training program for young adults ages 18-26 — captures the passion and excitement of Camp Ramah.
+The Ezra program is a 4 or 8 week vocational training program for young adults ages 18-26 and also captures the passion and excitement of Camp Ramah.
 During the summer, Ezra Program participants live at camp alongside 1400 staff and campers.
-They fill their days with job site experience, life skill classes, recreational activities and living Judaism.
+They fill their days with job site experience, life skill classes, recreational activities, and living Judaism.

 The Ezra Program allows participants to take their existing skills and enhance them to live more independent and productive lives.
 The independent living experience at Camp Ramah improves functioning through:

-Camp provides an ideal setting for Ezra participants who live in communal, independent living quarters with peers under adult supervision.
-Participants learn lessons of responsibility, kinship, sportsmanship and sharing.
+Camp Ramah provides an ideal setting for Ezra participants who live in communal, independent living quarters with peers under adult supervision.
+Participants learn lessons of responsibility, kinship, sportsmanship, and sharing.

 In addition to personal development, the Ezra program includes specific components to enhance their independent living experience: